Gunhild Hoffmeister

-Gunhild Hoffmeister (born 6 July 1944) is a retired East German middle-distance runner.
-She competed at the 1972 and 1976 Olympics and won two silver and one bronze medal, becoming the only German distance runner to win three Olympic medals.
-Together with Hans Grodotzki she is the only German runner to win two medals at the same Olympics.
-Her personal best time in 1500 metres was 4:01.4, achieved in July 1976 in Potsdam.
+Gunhild Hoffmeister (born 6 July 1944) is a retired German middle-distance runner.
+She competed for East Germany at the 1972 and 1976 Olympics and won two silver and one bronze medal, becoming the only German distance runner to win three Olympic medals.
+Together with Hans Grodotzki, she is the only German runner to win two medals at the same Olympics (excluding those in sprint and multi-events).
+Her personal best time in 1,500 metres was 4:01.4, achieved in July 1976 in Potsdam.
 This places her ninth on the German all-time list.